openebs/openebs/k8s-demo/tutorial-ubuntu1604-vagrant.md

 ### Prerequisites

-Verify that you have the following software installed, with atleast at the minimum version mentioned next to them.
+Verify that you have the required software installed, with atleast minimum specified version.

 ```
 1.Vagrant (>=1.9.1)